 Understanding Your Options

 Before having surgery, many patients will try conservative measures.
-Anti-inflammatory medications like Aleve or ibuprofen can provide relief.
+Anti-inflammatory medications like Aleve or ibuprofen can give some relief.
 There are also prescription anti-inflammatories that may be prescribed.
-Hip injections using a steroid, such as cortisone, may be utilized to give more focused pain relief.
+Knee injections using a steroid, such as cortisone, may be utilized to give more focused pain relief.
 These injections may be less helpful in more severe arthritis.
-Lastly, physical therapy can be used to strengthen the muscles around the hip to offload the stress the hip is feeling.
-Weight loss, however, can be one of the most effective treatment options.
+Lastly, physical therapy can be used to strengthen the muscles around the knee to offload the stress the knee is feeling.
+Weight loss can be one of the most effective treatment options.

 Before having surgery, you will be seen by your primary care provider or another doctor arranged by our office to help ensure that you can safely undergo surgery.
 Testing will often involve an EKG and basic lab work as well as a comprehensive history and physical exam to ensure that you do not have any major medical issues that would make it more difficult to undergo surgery.

 The surgery itself takes less than an hour.
 The time spent in the operating room is close to two hours.
-Anterior approach hip replacement involves an incision on the front of the thigh that is about four to six inches long.
-X-ray is used during surgery to make sure the implants are put in the correct position and your legs are the same length.
+Partial knee replacement involves a smaller incision on the front of the knee that is about three to five inches long.
+The rest of your knee is checked at the time of surgery to ensure that there isn’t any arthritis in other parts of your knee as well.

-Implants that are used today are typically made of some sort of titanium.
-The bearing surface of your hip is a highly durable plastic and a ball made of toughened ceramic.
-The titanium implants have a special surface on them that allows your bone to grow into them.
-Patients often want to know how long their hip implants will last.
+Implants that are used today are typically made of titanium coated in a shiny metal called cobalt chromium.
+The articulating surface of your knee is a highly durable plastic.
+The implant is typically cemented to the bone so that it is strong enough to be able to walk on from the moment you leave the operating room.
+Patients often want to know how long their knee implants will last.
 Unfortunately, we don’t know the answer yet.
 Around 1999, we made a pretty significant change to the plastic used.
 Prior to that time, the implants were lasting between 15 – 20 years.
 Implants that have been in for almost 20 years now have shown very little wear at all.
 We can confidently say the implants will last 20 years.
 It is very likely that they will last 30 years or more, but we will closely watch the implants to track their durability over time.

-Most patients will have a spinal and epidural anesthetic.
+Most patients will have a spinal and epidural anesthetic as well as a nerve block.
 This involves having numbing medicine placed by an anesthesiologist that will give you complete pain relief in your lower extremities.
 This is helpful because you will not require a breathing tube and you will not require narcotics and other medications during surgery that can make you drowsy for a long time.
 Don’t worry—you will be given some lighter medications to allow you to comfortably take a nap and not be aware of all of the commotion of the operating room (similar to medications that they give during a colonoscopy).

-Most patients will use a walker for a week or two as they get more comfortable walking on their new hip.
+Most patients will use a walker for a week or two as they get more comfortable walking on their new knee.
 You will transition to a cane or crutch for a week or two.
-By the time you come to your four-week appointment, you may be using your cane for longer walks but you may not be using it much at all.
-Physical therapy is arranged, but most patients don’t need much therapy.
-Walking is the best exercise after hip replacement, and special stretches and exercises aren’t required.
+By the time you come to your first appointment, you may be using your cane for longer walks but you may not be using it much at all.
+Physical therapy is arranged; although, most patients don’t need much therapy.
+Walking is the best exercise after knee replacement, and your range of motion will improve quickly.

 All surgeries have possible complications.
 These complications are rare, and we will do everything to help ensure they don’t happen to you.
 Below are some of the more significant complications that can occur.